Brexit triggered: 5 huge problems that could doom UK-EU talks

 If Britain crashes out of the EU and is forced to trade under WTO rules, automakers will face new tariffs on cars shipped to Europe, and higher costs on imported parts.
 Cars made in Britain get nearly 60% of their parts from outside the U.K. -- mostly from the EU -- and 56% of those cars are sold back into the EU.

-"No deal would be the very worst case for the U.K. auto industry and would put at risk the competitiveness of the industry" said Ford's European CEO Jim Farley on Wednesday.
+"No deal would be the very worst case for the U.K. auto industry and would put at risk the competitiveness of the industry" said Ford's (F) European CEO Jim Farley on Wednesday.

 Carmakers have already sought government assurances that they will be protected if Britain leaves the EU internal market.
-Nissan is said to have received some -- although the details have never been revealed.
+Nissan (NSANY) is said to have received some -- although the details have never been revealed.

 Aviation presents its own thorny challenges.
 Flights to and from the U.K. are covered by an Open Skies agreement with the EU.
 If no replacement deal is reached on time, flights could be grounded.